 1D Features

-By definition 1D features are protein features that can be decoded directly from the protein primary structure and represented as values (categories, %, …) associated to individual residues in the sequence.
-For instance, we can assign a secondary structure state (symbol or probability) to each residue.
-Many structure prediction methods implement or call third parties methods to predict secondary structure and other 1D features, as important additional information during modeling process.
+1D features are protein characteristics that can be directly interpreted from the protein’s primary sequence and represented as values assigned to each residue in the sequence.
+For example, we can assign a secondary structure state (symbol or probability) to each residue.
+Many structure prediction methods use or incorporate third-party methods to predict secondary structure and other 1D features, which provide crucial information during the modeling process.

 You can find links to several 1D features prediction tools in the Modeling Resources section.